ajikia15/klaptBack/README.md

 - **CRUD Operations:** Create, read, update, and delete laptops with full validation.
 - **Ownership:** Each laptop is linked to its creator; only admins or owners can modify/delete.
 - **Approval Workflow:** Laptops can be approved, rejected, or archived by admins.
-- **Rich Laptop Model:** Extensive fields including specs, images, tags, and condition.
+- **The most detailed Laptop Model:** All the necessary fields for detailed information about laptops - GPU, CPU, VRAM, Refresh rate, etc.

 ### 3. **Advanced Filtering & Search**

 - **Dynamic Filters:** Query laptops by brand, price, processor, RAM, storage, year, and more.
-- **Smart Filter Options:** The `/laptops/filters` endpoint returns only compatible filter options based on current selections, making UI filter panels dynamic and user-friendly.
+- **Smart Filter Options:** The `/filters` endpoint returns only compatible filter options based on current selections and their combinations, making UI filter panels dynamic and user-friendly.
-- **Full-text Search:** Search laptops by title or description.
-- **Pagination:** All list endpoints support pagination for scalable data delivery.
+- **Pagination:** All list endpoints support pagination.

 ### 4. **Favorites System**